lramsey/product-recommender/README.md

 ## 3.  <a name='vars'/> Recommendation Variables

-The recommendation variables hold the fine graine results from my product recommendation algorithm.
+The recommendation variables hold the fine-grained results from my product recommendation algorithm.
 These results can be accessed overall by the results variable, or can be broken into various categories.
 To access a recommendation variable, one would call the getRecVariable method, passing the desired variable name in as a key.

     rec.getRecVariable(key);